Jailhouse Rock (film): Release

+Reception

 Box office

 The film peaked at #3 on the Variety box-office chart and reached #14 for the year.

 According to MGM records, the film earned $3.2 million in the U.S. and Canada and $1,075,000 elsewhere during its initial theatrical run, resulting in a profit of $1,051,000.

 In 1957, Presley was ranked the fourth-leading box-office commodity in the film industry.
 According to Variety, by 1969, Jailhouse Rock's gross income in the U.S. and Canada was comparable to that of The Wizard of Oz (1939).

-Critical reception
+Critical response

-Jailhouse Rock earned mixed reviews from critics.
-Some felt it scandalous when released because it portrayed Vince Everett as an antiheroic character, presented a convict as a hero, used the word "hell" as a profanity and included a scene with Presley in bed with Tyler.
+Jailhouse Rock earned mixed, largely negative, reviews upon release, although critical opinion has tended to be more favorable over time.
+Some contemporary critics found it scandalous because it portrayed Vince Everett as an antiheroic character, presented a convict as a hero, used the word "hell" as a profanity and included a scene with Presley in bed with Tyler.
 The Parent-Teacher Association described the film as "a hackneyed, blown-up tale with cheap human values."
 The New York Times criticized Guy Trosper for writing a screenplay in which the secondary characters were "forced to hang on to the hero's flying mane and ego for the entire picture."
 Cue magazine called the film "[an] unpleasant, mediocre and tasteless drama."

 Some publications criticized Presley.
 Time panned his onstage personality, while The Miami News compared the film with horror pictures and wrote, "Only Elvis Presley and his 'Jailhouse Rock' can keep pace with the movie debut of this 'personality,' the records show.
 In estimating the lasting appeal of their grotesque performer."
 Jazz magazine Down Beat wrote that Presley's acting was "amateurish and bland."
 British magazine The Spectator described Presley's evolution from his "silly" performance in Loving You to "dangerously near being repulsive."

-Other reviewers responded positively to the film.
+Other reviewers responded more positively to the film.
 Louise Boyca of The Schenectady Gazette wrote that "it's dear Elvis that gets the soft focus camera and the arty photography."
 Boyca remarked upon the low production costs of the film, and said that Presley was "in top singing and personality form."
 The Gadsden Times said, "Elvis Presley not only proves himself as a dramatic actor ... but also reveals his versatility by dancing on the screen for the first time.
 The movie ... also contains Elvis' unique style of singing."